Non Sequitur by Wiley Miller for September 23, 2011

 8. Large tv test pattern color

-Lyons Group, Inc. over 12 years ago
+Lyons Group, Inc. about 13 years ago

 Okay this “dog and pony show” of all your comments was fun and entertaining, but now it’s getting old.
 You realized withoutwithout religion in daily lives, we would all cease to exist!